Do you tend to overanalyze and overthink every email you get or write?

 Business phone calls are by no means a thing of the past — they are still extremely useful, especially in urgent situations and for discussing sensitive matters.

-That’s why we’ve given you 8 tips on how to ask for someone’s phone number in a professional and polite way.
+That’s why we’ve given you tips on how to ask someone for their phone number professionally and politely.

-And with Pumble — a team communication and collaboration app — your coworkers’ numbers will always be at your fingertips.
+And with Pumble by CAKE.com — a team communication and collaboration app — your coworkers’ numbers will always be at your fingertips.

 If they haven’t included the number when editing their profile, then all you really have to do is send them a direct message or message a dedicated channel they’re in, and you’ll be able to request their contact in no time!